openedx/edx-documentation/en_us/data/source/data_czars/data_security.rst

 * The name of the person to add.

-* The purpose being served.
+* The reason for the request.

 * The expected length of time for which modified access is needed.